leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 ```

 In general, messages that say something like "failed to infer" or that mention metavariables are often a sign that more type annotations are necessary.
-Especially while still learning Lean, it is useful to write down many types.
+Especially while still learning Lean, it is useful to provide most types explicitly.

 ## Simultaneous Matching